FlyingUnicornSF/reactUI/README.md

 ## UI

-We set up a basic html page in `public/index.html` that renders at `localhost:8080`, please add your UI there.
-You are not expected to understand or use Express or Node, and you can structure your javascript however you want.
+a basic html page in `public/index.html` that renders at `localhost:8080` was giving and I added UI there.
+The read me originally note, "You are not expected to understand or use Express or Node, and you can structure your javascript however you want.
 A single page javascript app is totally fine.
-We have included react, angular, and backbone, so feel free to use any one of them.
+We have included react, angular, and backbone, so feel free to use any one of them."

 We are looking for you to build a dashboard where we can view these users and their details.
 Structure your app in the following way: